-If you tell someone that the ball will be "red, green, or yellow", she can infer that red, yellow, and green are more probable outcomes than blue, but she has no reason to think that any of the three colors (red, yellow, green) is more likely than the others.
+If you tell someone that the ball will be "red, green, or yellow", what can they infer?
+Remember that our general framework is not committed to a particular model of how the listener infers the probability distribution Q_g , but in the current setting we can obtain a relatively simple model of that inference.
+Specifically, the listener can infer that red, yellow, and green are more probable outcomes than blue, but she has no reason to think that any of the three colors (red, yellow, green) is more likely than the others.
 So, her best bet is to construct a probability distribution that looks like the one in Figure 3b (right).
 As another example, if you tell her "it will be a red ball", her best bet is to infer a probability distribution over outcomes that looks like the one in Figure 4b.
-More generally, we make the plausible assumption that listeners infer that outcomes mentioned in the guess have equal probability, and have higher probability than outcomes not mentioned in the guess (see the methods section of Study 1 for details).
+More generally, the principle of indifference (Jaynes, 2003; Laplace, 1820) implies that listeners should infer that outcomes mentioned in the guess have equal probability, and have higher probability than outcomes not mentioned in the guess (see the methods section of Study 1 for details).5

-The speaker makes a guess that he expects will result in a low divergence between the distribution inferred by the listener and his own distribution.
-For example, the guess 'Red, Green or Yellow' is a good candidate guess because the distribution inferred by the listener (Figure 3, right) does not diverge too much from the speaker's distribution (Figure 3, left).
+The speaker makes a guess g that he expects will result in a low divergence between the distribution Q_g inferred by the listener and his own distribution P. For example, the guess 'Red, Green or Yellow' is a good candidate guess because the distribution over possible outcomes inferred by the listener (Figure 3, right) does not diverge too much from the speaker's distribution (Figure 3, left).